dotnet/project-system/docs/up-to-date-check.md

 # Up-to-date Check

-The Project System's _Fast Up-to-date Check_ save developers time by quickly assessing whether a project needs to be built or not.
+The Project System's _Fast Up-to-date Check_ saves developers time by quickly assessing whether a project needs to be built or not.
 If not, Visual Studio can avoid a comparatively expensive call to MSBuild.

 At a superficial level, the check compares timestamps between the project's inputs and its outputs.
 For more